Bill Chameides

 At this year's climate meeting in Poland, the world's nations are rolling up their collective sleeves to address, among other issues, the root causes of deforestation . . . and not a moment too soon.

-We all know that the top two emitters of carbon dioxide (CO2) are China and the United States.
+We all know that the top two emitters of carbon dioxide (CO) are China and the United States.
 But it might surprise you to learn that Indonesia and Brazil rank [pdf] third and fourth.
 How could this be?
 The answer lies not in fossil fuel-burning but deforestation.

 Tropical Rain Forests Are a Rich Resource Disappearing Too Fast

 Tropical rain forests -- a treasure trove of biodiversity that contributes to a wide range of valuable products including medicines -- store huge reservoirs of carbon.
 But in the rush to ramp up agricultural output, tropical rain forests are being cut down and burned at a rate of 32 million acres (roughly the size of England) per year.
-When forests are chopped and burned, their carbon is released into the atmosphere as CO2.
-Amazingly - and disturbingly - tropical rain forest destruction accounts for about one fifth of the total global CO2 emissions.
+When forests are chopped and burned, their carbon is released into the atmosphere as CO.
+Amazingly - and disturbingly - tropical rain forest destruction accounts for about one fifth of the total global CO emissions.

 A Global Solution: Paying to Keep Forests in Place

 Many tropical rain forest nations have been trying to slow their deforestation rates but with very limited success.
-Typically gains in one region are quickly offset by losses in another, keeping the global picture gloomy.
-Deforestation rates remain high.

 Economics play into the problem.
 For example, cutting down forests for farms represents a way to a better life for people living in these countries, who tend to be poor - often impoverished.
 The catch is that the soils in these forests are generally not well-suited for agriculture and quickly become unproductive, necessitating more deforestation.
 In short, agriculture in these regions is not sustainable in the long term.

 Carbon markets, however, represent a possible solution for providing a potential new source of income for rain forest nations and preserving a precious resource to boot.
 A global cap-and-trade regime could allow industrialized nations to essentially buy time and still address climate change.
-While overhauling energy infrastructures, rich countries could pay rain forest nations to keep their forests in place, reducing CO2 emissions.
+While overhauling energy infrastructures, rich countries could pay rain forest nations to keep their forests in place, reducing CO emissions.

 So why has this not happened?
 Good question.
 For reasons unclear to me the Kyoto Protocol did not address deforestation -- an appalling oversight given that deforestation makes up 20 percent of global emissions.